pinnacle-framework/Pinnacle/docs/content/production/yaml_formalism.md

 # YAML/ JSON formalism

-`pinnacledb` includes a mapping back and forth to YAML/ JSON formats.
+`pinnacledb` includes a mapping back and forth from Python to YAML/ JSON formats.
 The mapping is fairly self-explanatory after reading the example below.
-Note that an important wrinkle, is that the parameters in `dict: ...` are passed to the imported `cls.handle_integration()` before being passed onto the `__init__` method of the class.
-This allows the class to deal with items which aren't easily expressible directly in YAML (JSON) format.
-For items which are not possible to express as JSON, the `_BaseEncodable` class and descendants is used.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';